Cvico/Geant4_project/README.md

 ## DISCLAIMER
 I have prepared some scripts to easily reproduce what I did to obtain the results, but one can certainly run everything by hand, you just have to write the correspondant macro file, compile with make and then plot.
-However, the plotting macro will is specifically designed for plotting the results that appear in the experimental report.
+However, the plotting macro is specifically designed for plotting the results that appear in the experimental report.

 # How to run the code
 In the **`scripts`**  folder you can find a bash script which manages all the compilation steps for the simulation.